AakashShah07/ML-start/Readme.md

 📌 Simple Linear Regression in Python
 Simple Linear Regression is used to predict a continuous dependent variable (y) based on one independent variable (X).
 It fits a straight line (y = mx + c) to the data.

+Multiple Linear Regression in Machine Learning Multiple Linear Regression (MLR) is an extension of Simple Linear Regression where multiple independent variables (predictors) are used to predict a dependent variable.
+It is a fundamental supervised learning algorithm in machine learning and statistics.